encode/django-rest-framework/docs/topics/api-clients.md

 and how responses are decoded.
 They present the developer with an application interface to work against, rather than working directly with the network interface.

-The API clients documented here are not restricted to REST framework APIs, and *can be used with any API that exposes a supported schema format*.
+The API clients documented here are not restricted to APIs built with Django REST framework.
+ They can be used with any API that exposes a supported schema format.

+For example, [the Heroku platform API][heroku-api] exposes a schema in the JSON Hyperschema format.
+As a result, the Core API command line client and Python client library can be [used to interact with the Heroku API][heroku-example].

 ## Client-side Core API

-Core API is a document specification that can be used to describe APIs.
-It can be used either server-side, as is done with REST framework's Schema generation, or used client-side, as described here
+[Core API][core-api] is a document specification that can be used to describe APIs.
+It can be used either server-side, as is done with REST framework's [schema generation][schema-generation], or used client-side, as described here.

 When used client-side, Core API allows for *dynamically driven client libraries* that can interact with any API that exposes a supported schema or hypermedia